nikimanoledaki/bookmark_manager/README.md

 # Bookmark Manager

-This week, you will build a web app that stores web bookmarks in a database.
+I built a web app that stores web bookmarks in a database during Week 4 of Makers Academy.

 ## Learning objectives

-#### Primary goal

-By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

 **Can you build a web app that uses a database?**